-Joachim Maier is Director at the Max Planck Institute for Solid State Research in Stuttgart (Germany) and heads the department of Physical Chemistry.
+Joachim Maier has been Director at the Max Planck Institute for Solid State Research in Stuttgart (Germany) and head of the Physical Chemistry of Solids department from 1991 to 2023.
 J. Maier studied chemistry in Saarbrücken, obtained his Masters and PhD in Physical Chemistry there.
 He completed his professorial thesis (Habilitation) at the University of Tübingen.
 From 1988 to 1991 he was responsible for the activities on functional ceramics at the MPI for Metals Research in Stuttgart, and from 1988 to 1996 (as a Foreign Faculty Member) he taught defect chemistry at the Massachusetts Institute of Technology.
 In 1991, after having declined other prestigious offers (Materials Science M.I.T., Institute of New Materials Saarbrücken, Physical Chemistry Marburg), he was appointed Scientific Member of the Max Planck Society, Director at the MPI for Solid State Research and Honorary Professor at the University of Stuttgart.

 Joachim Maier is Editor-in-Chief of Solid State Ionics and on the Board of various scientific journals (Adv.
 Funct.
 Mater., Chem.
 Mater., J. Electroceramics, J. Solid State Electrochem., Z. Phys.
 Chem., Materials Science Foundations, Trends in Physical Chemistry).
 He served as officer on councils of various societies and organisations (ISE, ISSI, DBG, GDCh, MPG, BDI, IAEA, FZ Jülich among others); he was chairman of the Solid State Chemistry Division of GDCh, chairman of the New Topics Committee (International Society of Electrochemistry) and Titular Member of the IUPAC Physical and Biophysical Chemistry Division Committee.